-The Studio Art degree program will provide students with a focus in studio arts (visual arts primarily, but graphic and media arts as they become feasible), and in the history of art, within the context of the liberal arts.
+The Studio Art degree program will provide students with a focus in studio arts, graphic arts, media arts, and the history of art, within the context of the liberal arts.
 The program will prepare graduates both for professional careers in the arts and graduate programs in fine arts.
 The combination of an intensive liberal arts background with studio arts proficiency skills and practical experience will help students investigate and integrate their knowledge and perspectives in today's technologically changing world and will give them the background needed for a career in the arts.